-When installing the custom objects, be aware that any in-progress feed runs will be cancelled, and the API will be in maintenance mode.
+Mhen installing the custom objects, be aware that any in-progress feed runs will be cancelled, and the API will be in maintenance mode.

-- 1. Download the custom object zip file from the ThreatQ Marketplace and unzip its contents.
+- 1. Download the integration zip file from the ThreatQ Marketplace and unzip its contents.

 - 2. SSH into your ThreatQ instance.

 - 3. Navigate to tmp directory:

-'''

-<> cd /tmp/
+cd /tmp/

-'''